 - SF Company Commander

 Individuals serving outside an operational Special Forces Group must receive a letter of endorsement from the current Group Commander of the gaining Special Forces Group.
-Individuals requesting to change Special Forces Groups, must have a letter of release from their current Group Commander and a letter of acceptance from the current Group Commander of the gaining Special Forces Group.
+Individuals requesting to change Special Forces Groups, must have a letter of acceptance from the current Group Commander of the gaining Special Forces Group.

 - Army National Guard applicants must meet the prerequisites listed above, but submit their packets through their state CCWO or strength manager.

 NOTE: YOU MUST BE SPECIAL FORCES QUALIFIED TO APPLY FOR THIS FIELD

 SF OFFICERS (18A) SELECTED BY USAREC TO TRANSITION TO 180A

 - As outlined in USAJFKSWCS (A) Policy Letter 02-19: 18As AD will not be permitted to request a transition to 180A prior to completing 24 months utilization as a Detachment Commander for a Special Forces Operational Detachment-Alpha; must be in their primary zone or later to 04/MAJ and the results of the board are published.
 The Group Commander can request a waiver to this policy through the waiver process if there are extenuating circumstance which would benefit the officer and the SF Regiment.

 - all Active Duty SF Officers seeking to transition to MOS 180A, must submit an Unqualified Resignation (UQR) packet IAW with AR 600-8-4.
 Upon selection and the subsequent release of the Warrant Officer Selection Board Results, SF officers must submit a UQR through their unit’s human resources office (S-1).

 Required Documents (minimum)

 - Waivers (separations) - if applicable for any Active Duty Service Obligations (IAW AR 350-100)